Developmental Coordination Disorder (DCD/Dyspraxia)

 Deterioration of Motor Skills

 In late adulthood, difficulty with existing motor coordination can occur.
-Age factors may play a role in increasing the difficulties and effects on muscle strength, joint flexibility, and sensory perception.
+Age factors may contribute to increased difficulties and impact muscle strength, joint flexibility, and sensory perception.
 These struggles make their daily lives more challenging, and they face trouble in performing daily tasks independently.

 Challenges with Coordination